hl2vr/hl2vr.github.io/_pages/faq.md

 preventing it from being published.
 While we do not expect any major issues, this process will require some time.
 The source code release will therefore happen after the initial public release of the mod, and there is currently no definitive timeline.

 ---

-*Is Half-Life 2: VR compatible with other mods?*

-To a limited degree.
-In general, custom maps and campaigns as well as asset mods like texture and model mods are expected to work, although we cannot give any guarantees for any individual mod.
-Any mod that includes custom code or custom weapons, however, is incompatible and would require to be ported to the VR mod, specifically.
-In general, if the mod includes its own custom DLLs, expect it to not work.

----